Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 ```
 ***

-3. After friends pointed out that it would be more interesting if in-game progression extra targets would appear as you paly
+3. After friends pointed out that it would be more interesting if in-game progression extra targets would spawn as you paly
      `To make this work, I had to redesign the target creation I used for-loop to create extra targets and for target listeners`
 ```javascript
 // append color and position for individual targets